microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 - and the clock is 10MHz
 - then each check for Queue empty takes 2.4µs
     - `24*(1/10.0e6) = 2.4e-6`
+- with inline, it takes 6 cycles
+- then each check for Queue empty takes 0.6µs
+    - `6*(1/10.0e6) = 6.0e-7`
 - I don't think this is a show-stopper:
     - response time to command is about 400x faster than a typical exposure
         - take 1ms as a typical exposure time
         - `(1.0e-3)/(2.4e-6)= 416.666667`
-    - best case, optimizing this will be something like a 4x speedup
+    - optimizing is only a 4x speedup

 ### Calculate without inline
 - total cycle time *without inline* is: